nkukushkin/StackTableView/Readme.md

 # StackTableView

-This is an experimental attempt to create a `UITableView` alternative with a simpler API.
+This is an experimental attempt to create a `UITableView` alternative for building static forms.

 Here's a quick exmaple of how you create a table using this library: